-All operable windows in regularly occupied spaces comply with the following requirements:

-a.
-Provide enough space to permit occupants to approach and operate them (from both a standing and seated position).

-b.
-Are operable with one hand and with a closed fist and do not require tight grasping, pinching or twisting of the wrist.
+All operable windows in regularly occupied spaces comply with the following requirements: a.
+Provide enough space to permit occupants to approach and operate them (from both a standing seated position). រូ and b.
+Are operable with one hand and with a closed fist and do not require tight grasping, pinching or the wrist. twisting of c.

-c.
 Require less than 22 N [5 lbs] of force to open.
 Check Water Initials W07 Moisture Management This project is designed to meet the parts selected below: Part 1: Manage Exterior Liquid Water All Spaces: The following requirements are met: a.
-A continuous drainage plane (e.g., a weather-resistant barrier integrated with flashing systems a penetrations) is constructed interior to the exterior cladding. at b.
-To prevent the wicking of porous building materials, one of the below capillary break methods is used: 1.
-Free-draining spaces (e.g., between exterior cladding, weather-resistant barriers in wall asser nblies).
-Non-porous materials (e.g., closed-cell foams, waterproofing membranes, metal) between per materials. orous W08 Handwashing This project is designed to meet the parts selected below: Part 1: Provide Adequate Sink All Spaces: Bathroom and kitchen sinks meet the following requirements: a.
-The sink column of water is at least 25 cm [10 in] in length (measured along flow of water, even angle). n if at an b.
+A continuous drainage plane (e.g., a weather-resistant barrier integrated with flashing systems at penetrations) is constructed interior to the exterior cladding. : b.
+To prevent the wicking of porous building materials, one of the below capillary break methods is s used: Free-draining spaces (e.g., between exterior cladding, weather-resistant barriers in wall assement.
+Non-porous materials (e.g., closed-cell foams, waterproofing membranes, metal) between pormaterials.
+W08 Handwashing This project is designed to meet the parts selected below: Part 1: Provide Adequate Sink All Spaces: Bathroom and kitchen sinks meet the following requirements: a.
+The sink column of water is at least 25 cm [10 in] in length (measured along flow of water, even i angle). f at an b.
 The sink column of water is at least 8 cm [3 in] away from any edge of the sink. c.
 The sink basin is at least 23 cm [9 in] in width and length.